Welcome to Auckland!

 The price for one adult.

-This is how I got from Auckland Airport to Britomart on my most recent arrival.
-It’s the cheapest way to get from Auckland Airport to the city ($11 without an AT Hop card) but is likely to take the longest.
+This is how I get from Auckland Airport to Britomart most of the time.
+It’s the cheapest way to get from Auckland Airport to the city, and deepening on traffic, could be faster than getting a taxi/shuttle into the city.

 There are two steps to this route:

-- Bus from Auckland Airport to Papatoetoe Train Station ($3.50).
+1. Bus from Auckland Airport to Puhinui Train Station ($2.40 maximum).

 The two tickets totalling $11 dollars for this journey.

-The bus stop (bus number 380 and it’s called the Airporter) at the international terminal is located about 30 metres further along from the SkyBus stop (right here).
+The bus stop (bus number 380 and it’s called the Airporter/AirportLink) at the international terminal located here, and the domestic terminal bus stop is here.

 A glimpse inside the train.

 Fingers crossed you time it well with the transfer…I waited seven minutes for the train.
-The train ride takes about 30 minutes to get to Britomart.
+As long as you’re going to Britomart, you can get on either the red or yellow one.

 The total travel time from me exiting the Auckland Airport terminal to exiting Britomart for me was one hour, which I think is pretty good!

-You can view the 380 bus time table here and the train timetable here and here (you can catch either train from Papatoetoe to Britomart).
+You can view the AirportLink bus time table here and the train timetable here and here (you can catch either train from Puhinui to Britomart).

 Super Shuttle is the most popular airport shuttle service nationwide.
 Their fares can work great depending on how many people are in your group.

-Though, unless you pay for the exclusive use of the shuttle ($125) you might end up riding all over Auckland before being dropped off.
+Though, unless you pay for the exclusive use of an shuttle ($160) you might end up riding all over Auckland before being dropped off at your destination.

-The fare structure between Auckland International Airport and the city (Britomart)a is:
+The fare structure between Auckland International Airport and the city (Britomart) is:

 RELATED POST: 14+ THINGS TO DO IN AUCKLAND

-Auckland Airport is served by three ride-sharing apps: Uber, Ola, and Zoomy.
+Auckland Airport is served by three ride-sharing apps: Uber, Ola, and YourRide.

 There’s a rideshare zone at the airport which you can find at both the domestic terminal (behind the big car park) and international terminal (the exit at door 11).